lHeidil/AIC/README.md

 ## Conclusion

-The combination of ASR and speaker diarization models provided a detailed and accurate breakdown of the audio content.
-Each segment was attributed to the correct speaker, and the corresponding transcripts were aligned, facilitating comprehensive analysis and improving the clarity of speaker identification and dialogue attribution.
+The integration of ASR and speaker diarization models aimed to provide a structured and accurate breakdown of the audio content.
+However, while the speaker diarization effectively segmented the audio into speaker-specific segments, the ASR model's text results have not met the desired accuracy.
+The alignment of transcripts with audio segments showed promise but revealed areas for improvement in transcription quality.
+Ongoing efforts will focus on enhancing the ASR model’s performance and refining the overall system to better handle the complexities of Egyptian Arabic speech.

 ## References